 The PC health monitor can check the RPM status of the cooling fans.
-The on-board 3-pin CPU fans are controlled by the ACPI BIOS and the ACPI enabled operating system.
-The thermal fan is controlled by the overheat detection logic.
+The on-board 3-pin CPU fan is controlled by the ACPI BIOS and the ACPI enabled operating system.
+The thermal fans are controlled by the overheat detection logic.

-Chassis Temperature Control
+CPU/Chassis Temperature Control

-The thermal control sensor will monitor the real-time chassis temperature.
-It will turn on the back-up fan whenever the chassis temperature goes over the user-defined threshold.
+The thermal control sensor will monitor the real-time CPU temperature.
+It will turn on the back-up fan whenever the CPU temperature goes over the user-defined threshold.
 The overheat circuitry runs independently from the CPU.
 It can still monitor the overheat condition even if the CPU is in sleep mode.
-Once it detects that the chassis temperature is too high, it will automatically turn on the back-up fan, trigger the overheat LED (JOH) and overheat buzzer (BZ1).
+Once it detects that the CPU temperature is too high, it will automatically turn on the back-up fan to prevent any overheat damage to the CPU.
 The on-board chassis thermal circuitry can monitor the overall system temperature and alert users when the chassis temperature is too high.